Norrish Creek

 Norrish Creek is a tributary of the Fraser River.
 It is located in the Douglas Ranges, the southernmost subrange of the Pacific Ranges of the Coast Mountains of British Columbia, Canada to the north of Nicomen Island.
 Local residents refer to it as "Suicide Creek."
 It was named after William Henry Norrish a pioneer Scottish Canadian farmer.

 Course

 Norrish Creek has its source in Dickson Lake, a medium-sized, seldom visited reservoir at the bases of Mount Wardrop and Catherwood.
 The creek flows alongside Norrish Creek FSR down from its source for much of its length.
 Its mouth is near Dewdney, which is east of Vancouver in the Lower Fraser Valley.
 Norrish Creek is fed by many feeder streams along the way.

 The creek actually flows into the Nicomen Slough, which is a major slough off the Fraser.

 West Norrish Creek

-Norrish Creek's west fork has its source in small Sonny Lake.
+Norrish Creek's west fork has its source in the small Sonny Lake.
 It flows east from the lake and meets with the mainstream just below the outlet of Dickson Lake.